wintercms/docs/snowboard-handlers.md

 }
 ```

+You may also specify a `redirect` in the Request API options, or through the `data-request-redirect` data attribute.
+This setting will take precedence over any redirect returned in the AJAX response.

 <a name="returning-data-from-handlers"></a>
 ## Returning data from AJAX handlers

-In advanced cases you may want to return structured data from your AJAX handlers.
-If an AJAX handler returns an array, you can access its elements in the `success` event handler.
-Example AJAX handler:
+You may want to return structured, arbitrary data from your AJAX handlers.
+If an AJAX handler returns an array, you can access its elements in the `success` callback handler.

 ```php
 function onFetchDataFromServer()